OpenLiberty/ci.docker/README.md

     # Uncomment and set to override auto detected values.
     # These are normally not needed if running in a Kubernetes environment.
-    # One such scenario would be the Infinispan deployment and Liberty deployment being in different namespaces/projects.
+    # One such scenario would be when the Infinispan and Liberty deployments are in different namespaces/projects.
     #ENV INFINISPAN_HOST=
     #ENV INFINISPAN_PORT=
     #ENV INFINISPAN_USER=